iancleary/nuxtjs-contentful-blog/blog/introduction-to-ci-cd.md

 ## Automate the boring stuff with Continuous Integration (CI), Continuous Deployment (CD)

 I first learned about Travis-CI through venturing out into GitHub to checkout several open source projects.
-I've seen how they have continuous integration workflows set up test their code on overy commit, branch, and pull request.
+I've seen how they have continuous integration workflows set up test their code on every commit, branch, and pull request.

 > That seemed so convenient so I went off to try it myself.
 > I've documented what I've learned below to help get you started!